frickenate/ohash/README.md

 # choose between a), b), or c)

 # a) build and install both static and shared libs
-ninja install
+sudo ninja install

 # OR b) build and install shared lib (.so) only
-ninja ohash_shared && ninja install
+ninja ohash_shared && sudo ninja install

 # OR c) build and install static lib (.a) only
-ninja ohash_static && ninja install
+ninja ohash_static && sudo ninja install

 # refresh ldconfig cache so that linking against ohash finds the lib
 sudo ldconfig